jirslad/project_classification/docs/README.md

 # Image Classification with PyTorch
-Repository designed to experiment with PyTorch models on image classification tasks.
+Personal repository designed to experiment with PyTorch models on image classification tasks.
+The purpose of its creation was to practice knowledge from [Daniel's PyTorch course](https://www.learnpytorch.io/).

 ## Setup
 Minimal requirements for a fresh Miniconda environment with python>=3.8: